rust-lang/book/second-edition/src/ch01-02-hello-world.md

 Hello, world!
 ```

-So a few more differences we've now seen:
+So a few more differences we’ve now seen:

 - Instead of using `rustc`, build a project using `cargo build` (or build and
   run it in one step with `cargo run`)